-Annual basis for surveillance audits of conformance with SFI Sections 2, 3and 4 of the SFI 2015-2019 Standards and Rules document.
+Annual basis for surveillance audits of conformance with SFI Sections 2, 3, 4 and 5 of the SFI 2022 Standards and Rules document.

-Triennial basis for re-certification audits of conformance with the SFI 2015-2019 Section 2 and Section 3 Standards.
+Every five years for re-certification audits of conformance with the SFI Section 2, 3, 4 and 5 of the SFI 2022 Standards and Rules.

-Quinquennial basis for re-certification audits of conformance with the SFI 2015-2019 Chain-of-Custody Standard.

-5.3 Audit Duration
+3.4 Audit Duration